Bracing for the Unknown: Coping with the Aftermath of Losing a Loved One Without a Will

 2. Appointing a Personal Representative

 When a person leaves a Will, the Will almost always designates a personal representative.
-This is the person (usually a close family member) who is responsible for administering his or her final affairs.
+This person (usually a close family member) is responsible for administering their final affairs.
 Without a Will, a personal representative must be appointed through the probate process.

 3. Applying Florida’s Intestate Succession Law

-To distribute a person’s probate estate in the absence of a Will, the courts apply Florida’s intestate succession law.
-“Intestate” simply means “without a Will.”
-Florida’s intestate succession law addresses all potential scenarios, including common scenarios such as:
+The courts apply Florida’s intestate succession law to distribute a person’s probate estate in the absence of a Will.
+“Intestate” means “without a Will.”
+Florida’s intestate succession law addresses all potential scenarios, including common ones such as:

 • Surviving Spouse and No Children – If the decedent has a surviving spouse and no children, the spouse receives 100 percent of the probate estate.